Best Known For

 Answer questions and see how you rank against other players.Play Now

-Comedian, actor, writer, producer.
-Born on August 18, 1957, in Worcester, Massachusetts.
+Comedian, actor, writer and producer was born on August 18, 1957, in Worcester, Massachusetts.
 After becoming popular as a fast-talking, sarcastic comedian in the 1990s, Denis Leary has demonstrated his ability to be a dramatic performer and creative force behind the camera.
 Born into a blue-collar Irish family, he did not consider an acting career until a teacher persuaded him to perform in a school production.
 Leary later attended Emerson College and was one of the founders of the Emerson Comedy Workshop.
 After graduation, he briefly taught acting and screenwriting at the school.
 All the while, Leary continued to develop his comic talents, doing stand-up at the local comedy clubs.

 After a few years in New York City, Leary traveled to London to appear on a television show in 1990.
 Traveling with him was his pregnant wife Ann.
 Unfortunately, during their stay, her water broke and their son Jack was born prematurely.
 Because of their son's health crisis, they had to remain in the country for several months.
 Despite of his difficult family situation, Leary was able to write his first one-man show, No Cure for Cancer.